ivostoykov/AIWebFormFill/README.md

 It's helpful to know which fields are good for filling out.
 The extension will also show why a field might not get filled—usually, it's because there's a poor match between the field's metadata and the info you've provided.
 This can give you a clue about what extra details to include in the options.

-To fill a form properly you have to provide some data, haven't you?
-This is what the next section is for.
+To fill a form properly, you have to provide some data, don't you?
+This is what the last menu and the next section are for.

 # Options
 ![Extension options](media/options.png)